helsbels-del/Boss-Brain/README.md

 When testing the instructions page, on entering an invalid option, the message 'Invalid key press...' comes up, however the program is then ended.
 I realised I had an end() at the bottom of this section that should not have been there.
 Als the indentation was incorrect in this section and there was a break that shouldn't have been there.
 Now it is working.

+On the Bonus challenge game I was trying to figure out how to make make sure the player can only enter letter characters.
+I eventually manged this by adding the isalphafunction to the attempt.

 ## **Improvements as going along**

 Initially the player had to write the name of each of the colours out.
 I was was testing out my coding I was finding this very time consuming and heavy on the finger usage.
 I decided to use the first letters of each of the colours instead which made it much simpler and enjoyable.
 I also added the .upper so that the player can inut lowercase or uppercase letters and either will be excepted.